MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/understand/faq.md

 ## What is Windows Admin Center Preview, which version is right for me?

->!IMPORTANT The Windows Admin Center Insider Preview will return in early 2019.

-There are two versions of Windows Admin Center available for download:
+There are two versions of Windows Admin Center<!-- available for download-->:

+### Windows Admin Center

+- For IT admins who are not able to update frequently or who want more validation time for the releases they use in production, this version is for you.
+Our current GA release is Windows Admin Center 1804.25.
+Later this year, several months’ worth of preview releases will culminate in another GA release once new functionality receives broader validation coverage.
+- To get the latest GA release, [download here](https://aka.ms/WACDownload).

-**Windows Admin Center Preview**
+### Windows Admin Center Preview

+>[!IMPORTANT]
+>The Windows Admin Center Insider Preview will return in the coming months.
 -  For IT admins who want the latest and greatest features on a regular cadence, this version is for you.
-Windows Admin Center Preview 1806 is the first post-GA preview release, and our intent is to provide subsequent update releases every month or so.
+Our intent is to provide subsequent update releases every month or so.
 The core platform continues to be production-ready and the license provides production use rights.
 However, note that you will see the introduction of new tools and capabilities which are clearly marked as PREVIEW and are suitable for evaluation and testing.
 - To get the latest Preview release, registered Insiders may download Windows Admin Center Preview directly from the [Windows Server Insider Preview download page](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewserver), under the Additional Downloads dropdown.
 If you have not yet registered as an Insider, see [Getting Started with Windows Server](https://insider.windows.com/en-us/for-business-getting-started-server/) on the Windows Insiders for Business portal.

-**Windows Admin Center**

-- For IT admins who are not able to update frequently or who want more validation time for the releases they use in production, this version is for you.
-Our current GA release is Windows Admin Center 1804.25.
-Later this year, several months’ worth of preview releases will culminate in another GA release once new functionality receives broader validation coverage.
-- To get the latest GA release, [download here](https://aka.ms/WACDownload).

 ## Why was "Windows Admin Center" chosen as the final name for "Project Honolulu"?